PERMIT-project/Clinical-code-lists/README.md

 # Clinical-code-lists

-The following clinical code lists provide two columns.
+The following clinical code lists currently remain under development.
+Each provides two columns of codes with descriptions.

 Medcodes includes clinical codes proprietary to CPRD, updated as of May 2018.